 - After Mahapadma Nanda, his eight sons ascended the throne.
 However, the most notable among them was the younger son Dhana Nanda.

-- Dhana Nanda was a follower of Jain religion.
+- Dhana Nanda was a follower of the Jain religion.
 Pataliputra was the capital of Dhana Nanda.

 - In Greek literature, Dhana Nanda was called Agrames.